evidence-dev/duckdb_gsheets/docs/pages/index.md

     TOKEN '<your_token>'
 );

--- OR create a non-expiring secret with your Google API private key -- (boring, see "Getting a Google API Access Private Key" below) -- Note that private key is in the format:
+-- OR create a non-expiring JSON secret with your Google API private key -- (This enables use in non-interactive workflows like data pipelines) -- (see "Getting a Google API Access Private Key" below) CREATE SECRET (
--- -----BEGIN PRIVATE KEY-----\n ... -----END PRIVATE KEY-----\n
+    TYPE gsheet,
-CREATE SECRET (TYPE gsheet, PROVIDER private_key, EMAIL '<service_account_email>', SECRET '<your_private_key>');
+    PROVIDER private_key,
+    FILENAME '<path_to_JSON_file_with_private_key>'
+);

 ```

 ### Read